President and Board Chair

 Secretary and Board Member

 Hitesi Cyndia began meditation in 1995, and in 2004 began practicing in the Theravada tradition.
 Since then she has practiced intensively, including over a year of formal, silent practice, under the influence of the Ajahn Chah lineage, and in the the Ven Pau Auk Sayadaw’s lineage.
 Hitesi met the sisters in 2008 and managed their first retreat at Hidden Villa, before they moved to San Francisco the following year.
 It was at that time that she became interested in taking robes and studying with the sisters.
 While waiting for that opportunity to manifest, in 2009/10 she was resident at Abhayagiri Buddhist Monastery and afterwards spent several months living with the Aloka Vihara nuns in San Francisco.
 She received the Pali name Hitesi from the abbots at Abhayagiri, and has taken dependence with Ajahn Pasanno.
 Currently she spends her spare time mostly with Dhamma-related endeavors, including serving on boards, retreat managing and related projects.
 She also works part-time in SF at her husband’s business, Dharma Merchant Services.
+She recently relocated to the Pacific Northwest, to be close to her new grand-daughter.

 Diamond Springs, California